Updated on:

 We will start with the search “cheap flights to Spain”, in English for the U.S. search and in Arabic for Oman:

 These pages demonstrate the smaller amount of competition in Oman to achieve a top position for an advertising campaign.
-The same search revealed only 2 paid results in Oman, whereas the U.S. search shows all 4 spots at the top of the search engine page filled with advertisements from large companies.
+The same search revealed only no sponsored pages in Oman, whereas the U.S. search shows all 3 spots at the top of the search engine page filled with advertisements from large companies.

 Next, we will search for “apartments for rent” in the U.S. and Oman:

-Though there is 3 paid search term for this search in the U.S., there are none at all in Oman.
+Though there are 3 paid search terms for this search in the U.S., there are none at all in Oman.
 These searches help to show that the low level of competition, in addition to the low cost of advertising when high-level keywords have little competition and lower bids, can provide incredible opportunities for online marketing in Oman.

 Geo-Targeting Opportunities in Oman